Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 No, you don’t need to bring anything.
 Towels, shampoo, conditioner, body wash, and spa attire are provided.
 Additional toiletries are available for purchase at vending machines.

-How can I book tickets for Spa Land Busan?
+How long should I spend at Spa Land Busan?

 Final Thoughts on the Best Spa in Busan